centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-ruckus-icx-snmp.md

 ### Ruckus device configuration

 The SNMP agent must be configured and activated on the host.
 Please refer to the official documentation from the manufacturer/publisher.
+To monitor your Ruckus ICX equipment, SNMP v2 must be configured and the IP address of the Centreon collector authorised to poll the equipment.

 ### Network flows